TorbenSDJohansen/HANA/README.md

 - [ ] Guide to prepare data to train (incl.
 TL) on own data
 - [x] Add pretrained models to package
 - [x] Generalize matching to be able to use different lexicons etc. Rewrite README on matching
+- [ ] License: Specifically for RA and ResNet, where code taken elsewhere

 ## Citing